MomsFriendlyRobotCompany/mote/readme.md

 	- `PRESERVE_CONTAINER=1` keeps the container around so you can look at it, but you can leave it out too
 	- If the build fails, you can fix the error and then run: `CONTINUE=1 ./build-docker.sh`
 1. When complete, the zipped image should be in the folder: `deploy`
+    - **Unfortunately** the image sizes exceed what github allows, so they are not in the repo

+## Continuing Work

+If you make changes and want to rebuild you can do:

+- Start over completely from scratch: `./build-docker.sh`
+- Continue only update what you have changed: `CONTINUE=1 ./build-docker.sh`

 # References